Kale - קֵיְיל

 Scientific name: Brassica oleracea

-Cabbage is an annual plant from the Cruciferae family, and is one of the most important crops grown for human consumption.
-The edible part of the plant is its rosette of leaves, eaten both raw and cooked.
+Kale is an annual plant from the Cruciferae family known for its incredible nutrient density, it is packed with vitamins and antioxidants.
+The edible part of the plant are its leaves, eaten both raw and cooked.

 Historical Information:

-Keruv is mentioned often by the Sages as a crop grown as an edible vegetable.
-The initial use of this vegetable—including various species in the family such as kale, kohlrabi, broccoli, and cauliflower—dates back to the Second Temple period, following the Greek and Roman conquests.
+Keruv (cabbbage) is mentioned often by the Sages as a crop grown as an edible vegetable.
+The initial use of this vegetable included various species in the family such as kale, kohlrabi, broccoli, and cauliflower dates back to the Second Temple period, following the Greek and Roman conquests.

 As part of the praises of the Land of Israel, the Talmud describes a cabbage that required climbing with a ladder.
 This likely refers to one of the cabbage varieties with a central stalk from which the rosette of edible leaves develops.